Tuesday Tips: Emory MBA Essays and Tips 2023-2024

 The Emory MBA program at Goizueta Business School in Atlanta offers a variety of programs for maximum flexibility.
 Programs include a one-year MBA, a business analytics program, and a traditional two-year MBA.
 Emory also provides joint degree programs.

 Designed to give students practical experience, the Emory MBA prepares students to be “day one ready” for their careers.
 Consequently, admitted students start working with a career coach before school.
-Also, Emory has high rankings with recruiters.
+In addition to having high rankings with recruiters, Goizueta Business School is #17 in US News & World Report‘s 2023-2024 Best Business Schools ranking.

 Essay One: Post-MBA Career Goals